bpython/bpython/README.rst

     $ pip install bpython

 Start bpython by typing ``bpython`` in your terminal.
-You can exit bpython by using the ``exit()`` command.
+You can exit bpython by using the ``exit()`` command or by pressing control-D like regular interactive Python.

 ===================
 Features & Examples
 ===================
+* Readline-like autocomplete, with suggestions displayed as you type.

 * In-line syntax highlighting.
 This uses Pygments for lexing the code as you type, and colours appropriately.

-* Readline-like autocomplete.
-Suggestions displayed as you type.

 * Expected parameter list.
 As in a lot of modern IDEs, bpython will attempt to display a list of parameters for any function you call.
 The inspect module is